We value our native vegetation for the important role it plays across our landscape.

 - show any proposed revegetation or rehabilitation on the site.

-The Operational Works Vegetation Management Checksheet (PDF 700 KB) must be submitted as part of your Operational Works Vegetation Management application.
+You must submit an Operational works vegetation management checksheet (PDF 700 KB) as part of your application.
 It also includes information about whether you need to lodge an application.

 State vegetation protection legislation